Magic Mirror (Snow White): Disney's Snow White franchise

-The Magic Mirror appears in Kingdom Hearts: Birth by Sleep voiced by Corey Burton.
+The Magic Mirror appears in Kingdom Hearts: Birth by Sleep, voiced by Corey Burton.
 The Magic Mirror first appears in Terra's storyline.
-As per the movie, it told the Queen that Snow White was now much fairer than the vain ruler.
-However, it added on that her heart was a pure light than shone bright.
-It was then promised by the Evil Queen usage by Terra to find Master Xehanort if he brought her Snow White's heart.
-However, he did not do so and told the Evil Queen he never intended to.
-Terra then proceeds to tell her that unlike Snow White, she has much darkness in her heart.
-The Evil Queen, insulted and outraged, commanded the mirror to destroy Terra.
-The Magic Mirror refused saying it can only answer questions.
-The Evil Queen's increasing rage then caused the Magic Mirror to have a potion slammed on its face sucking Terra in and fighting him.
+As in the original film, it tells the Queen that Snow White is fairer than her, but also that Snow White's heart is a pure light that shines bright.
+The Evil Queen promises Terra that he can use the Mirror to find Master Xehanort if he brings her Snow White's heart.
+Terra refuses, telling her that, unlike Snow White, she has much darkness in her heart.
+The Evil Queen, insulted and outraged, commands the mirror to destroy Terra, but it refuses, saying it can only answer questions.
+The Evil Queen's increasing rage causes the Magic Mirror to have a potion slammed on its face, sucking Terra in and fighting him.
 However, the Spirit of the Magic Mirror is defeated and releases Terra.
-The Evil Queen reluctantly has the Magic Mirror tell Terra where he can find Master Xehanort.
-The Magic Mirror quotes "Beyond both light and dark he dwells, where war was waged upon the fells."
-Upon learning this information, Terra takes his leave from the Evil Queen and the Magic Mirror where the Magic Mirror's cryptic response would direct Terra to the Keyblade Graveyard.
+The Evil Queen reluctantly has the Magic Mirror tell Terra where he can find Xehanort; it tells him "Beyond both light and dark he dwells, where war was waged upon the fells."
+Upon learning this information, Terra leaves and is directed to the Keyblade Graveyard.
 The Magic Mirror later appears in Aqua's storyline.
-When Aqua looks for a cure for Snow White in the castle, the still-possessed Magic Mirror drags her into the mirror for a fight, but she also manages to defeat the Spirit of the Magic Mirror and is released.
+As Aqua looks for a cure for Snow White in the castle, the still-possessed Magic Mirror drags her into the mirror for a fight, but Aqua manages to defeat the Spirit of the Magic Mirror and is released.
 The Magic Mirror states to Aqua "The Queen is gone, my service done.
-Adieu, oh victorious one."
-After that was quoted, the spirit inside disappears leaving its mirror prison to be just a normal mirror.
+Adieu, oh victorious one." before leaving the mirror and disappearing, causing it to become a normal mirror.

 In the Disney Channel original movie Descendants, the Evil Queen has retained the Mirror after her exile to the Isle of the Lost, reduced to a small hand-mirror that is passed on to her daughter Evie.
-Although it is still controlled by rhymes spoken by the user and doesn't have an inhabitant in it.
+However, it is still controlled by rhymes spoken by the user and does not have an inhabitant in it.

-A different version of the Magic Mirror appeared in The 7D voiced by Whoopi Goldberg.
-This version is a female that serves Queen Delightful of Jollyland.
+A version of the Magic Mirror appears in The 7D, voiced by Whoopi Goldberg.
+This version is female and serves Queen Delightful of Jollyland.

-The Magic Mirror appears in the live-action Snow White film voiced by Patrick Page.
+The Magic Mirror appears in the live-action Snow White film, voiced by Patrick Page.